jorditorresBCN/Assignments-2017/Lab02.md

 <a name="NLTK"/>

-## Task 2.1: Get Started with NLTK
+## Task 2.1: Geting Started with NLTK
 One of the most popular packages in Python for NLP is Natural Language Toolkit ([NLTK](http://www.nltk.org).
 The toolkit provides a friendly interface for many of the common NLP tasks, as well as lexical resources and linguistic data.

 Tokenisation is one of the most basic, yet most important, steps in text analysis required in the following task.
 The purpose of tokenisation is to split a stream of text into smaller units called tokens, usually words or phrases.
 For this purpouse we will use the [NLTK](http://www.nltk.org) Python Natural Language Processing Toolkit: